 VIP Concierge works with all of the Concierge and Platinum Passholders during the festival.
 VIP is in charge of Club 85 as well as reserving seats for Passholders and making sure VIP Passholders are taken care of.

 Ticketing handles all of the tickets and passes for the festival.
 Ticketing assists festival attendees with purchasing tickets and passes, as well as their pick-up, which can happen during their hours at the festival hub or at a table outside of the Arlington, pre-tributes.
+Must have availability for shifts that occur between 8am and 8pm.

 The Volunteer department organizes and does all of the outreach for the SBIFF volunteers (Ambassadors) and assists with their orientation into the program.
 They also coordinate and keep track of all the volunteer shifts during the festival, making sure all events and Departments are covered.